lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/daemon-rpc-calls.md

   * _id_  - string; Peer id
   * _ip_  - unsigned int; IP address in integer format
   * _last\_seen_  - unsigned int; unix time at which the peer has been seen for the last time
-  * _port_  - unsigned int; TCP port the peer is using to connect to Oxen network.
+  * _port_  - unsigned int; TCP port the peer is using to connect to Lozzax network.
 * _status_  - string; General RPC error code.
 "OK" means everything looks good.
 Any other value means that something went wrong.
 * _white\_list_  - array of online  _peer_  structure, as above.